-Information was presented to and received from participants in Repulse Bay in accordance with the Nunavut Planning Commission's Community Engagement Strategy (Engagement Strategy).
+Information was presented to and received from participants in Arctic Bay in accordance with the Nunavut Planning Commission's Community Engagement Strategy (Engagement Strategy).
 The Engagement Strategy provides for the following methods for presenting and receiving information;

 - Open house; information contained in the Draft Nunavut Land Use Plan (DNLUP) was presented on 7 multi lingual large format poster boards.
-Participants were encouraged to review the posters, ask questions and provide feedback. - Elected Officials Meeting; The NPC Chairperson and NPC staff met with senior and elected officials in the community.
+Participants were encouraged to review the posters, ask questions and provide feedback.
+Comments and questions were recorded by NPC staff and are contained in Appendix - Elected Officials Meeting; The NPC Chairperson and NPC staff met with senior and elected officials in the community.
 The development process for the DNLUP, its content and next steps were presented.

-Comments and questions were recorded during the session and are contained in Appendix 1.
+Comments and questions were recorded during the session and are contained in Appendix 2.

 • Public Workshop; A formal presentation of the Draft Plan content was provided to participants, including a slide overview of its content.
 Following the presentation, questions and comments were received from participants.
-The questions, comments and responses are contained in Appendix 2.
+The questions, comments and responses are contained in Appendix 3.

 A mapping session followed the presentation of the Draft Plan.
 The mapping session involved discussions regarding the topics presented in the DNLUP and encouraged participants to identify additional areas and issues important for inclusion in a NLUP.
-Information received during this session was recorded by NPC staff and is included in Appendix 3.
+Information received during this session was recorded by NPC staff and is included in Appendix 4.

 • Wrap Up Session; Staff was available to discuss the areas identified during the mapping and identify any additional issues or areas of interest.
-Information received during this session was recorded by NPC staff and is included in Appendix 4.